IBM/CRAIG/README.md

 ---

+## Schematics Integration

+In order to allow Schematics to successfully create resources, users should make sure they meet the following permission requirements and prerequisites:

+- IBM Cloud Platform Roles: Editor or Higher
+- Schematics Service Roles: Writer or Higher

+ Refer to the [User permissions for Schematics Workspaces documentation](https://cloud.ibm.com/docs/schematics?topic=schematics-access) for more information.

+### Prerequisites
+- `.env` file is created and all fields to be used as environment variables by the backend API server are filled (see [Step 2 of Setting Up CRAIG Development Environment](#2-creating-env-file-1))

+---

 ## Code Test Coverage

 File                        | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s